Moving on at Miami: Osaka has won 22 consecutive matches

+MIAMI (AP) — Naomi Osaka might never hit a worse shot.
+Not that it mattered.

-MIAMI (AP) — No. 2-ranked Naomi Osaka won her 22nd match in a row Friday, beating Ajla Tomljanović 7-6 (3), 6-4 in the second round at the Miami Open.
+The world’s No. 2-ranked woman shanked a serve that sailed over her opponent’s head, but shook off the mishit to win her 22nd match in a row Friday, beating Ajla Tomljanović 7-6 (3), 6-4 in the second round at the Miami Open.

-Osaka shanked a serve over her opponent’s head in the final game but also hit 13 aces.
-She has historically made early exits in Miami, and needs only one more win for her best showing in five appearances.
+Serving into the sun in the final game, Osaka clunked her shot off the lip of her racket, blooping the ball past an astonished Tomljanović.

+“That was actually kind of funny when I got past my frustration,” Osaka said.
+“The sun was like on top of a cloud, and it gave off this really weird glare effect.
+It was kind of my fault for being stubborn and not trying to catch my toss and wait it out.”

-Osaka hasn’t lost in more than a year, and her winning streak includes her fourth Grand Slam title at the Australian Open last month.
+Other serves were much better — Osaka hit 13 aces.
+She hasn’t lost in more than a year, and her winning streak includes her fourth Grand Slam title at the Australian Open last month.

+She needs only one more victory for her best showing in five appearances in Miami, where she has historically made early exits.

+“I don’t think there’s too much you can read into them,” Osaka said.
+“I think there’s always a reason I haven’t done well here, and hopefully I’m able to do well this time.”

 Daniil Medvedev, seeded No. 1 on the men’s side, needed less than an hour to beat 37-year-old Yen-hsun Lu 6-2, 6-2.